Application Guidelines

 • False statements of age, sex, time records, etc. are strictly prohibited.
 Proxies and/or assignments of rights are also not permitted.
 Should any such acts be discovered, the entry/award in question will be cancelled, entry fees and charges will not be refunded, and future applications for the Kyoto Marathon will not be accepted.

-• In the case of the event’s cancellation or scaling down due to weather incident, natural disasters, infectious disease, or any other reasons not attributable to the organizers, entry fees and other charges will not be refunded.
+• In the case of the event$02BCs cancellation or scaling down due to weather incident, natural disasters, infectious disease, or any other reasons not attributable to the organizers, refunds of entry fees and handling charges will be determined after taking into consideration the expenses incurred up to the time of cancellation.

-• Neither the Entry Center nor the event secretariat will respond to inquiries by phone about the number of applications accepted.
+• Neither the Entry Center nor the event secretariat will respond to the inquiries regarding status of applications or results of the lottery.

 • Delivery will not be tracked in the case of failed due to incorrect e-mail addresses provided by applicants.

 • No receipt for the entry fee will be issued.
-For credit card transactions, the card issuer’s statement/bill may be used as a certificate of payment.
+For credit card transactions, the card issuer$02BCs statement/bill may be used as a certificate of payment.

-• We will provide anonymous information regarding symptoms and other conditions of rescued people on the day of the event to the research organizations in order to help future medical relief system.
+• We may provide anonymous information regarding symptoms and other conditions of rescued people on the day of the event to research organizations in order to help future medical relief systems.

 • In addition to other agreements above, please make sure to follow the instruction of event organizer about the race.